MAC Arts Education Programs

 About

-MAC Arts Education Programs include painting and drawing activities, kids’ art projects, and field trips to the Merced Multicultural Arts Center.
-The program also offers ARTREE workshops and a Downtown Public Art Tour, along with painting and drawing classes for adults on Thursday evenings from 6 to 8 pm.
+MAC Arts Education Programs include activities such as Painting, Drawing, MAC Theater Camp, Kids’ art projects, and ARTREE workshops.
+The program also offers field trips to the Merced Multicultural Arts Center, which can include a Downtown Public Art Tour.
+Painting and drawing classes are also available for adults on Thursday evenings.

-• Schedule: Online registration for Winter/Spring After School Arts Classes (ages 6–16) begins Thursday, January 22, 2026, with monthly Kids’ Day at the MAC (except December) and six-week adult painting and drawing classes on Thursday evenings
+• Schedule: Online registration for Winter/Spring After School Arts Classes (ages 6–16) begins Thursday, January 22, 2026, with painting at 4:00 pm and drawing at 5:00 pm; adult painting and drawing classes run in 6-week sessions on Thursday evenings from 6:00–8:00 pm.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.